-Tarrell Robinson was named the sixth head coach in the history of the North Carolina A&T women's basketball program on May 2, 2012.
-He returned to A&T after spending three years as an assistant coach, recruiting coordinator and associate head coach at Virginia Commonwealth under head coach Beth Cunningham.
-Before his stint at VCU, Robinson spent four successful seasons at A&T under legendary head coach Patricia Cage-Bibbs.
-Robinson made a name for himself as a talented recruiter, having brought in highly touted players to A&T and helping to lead the Aggies to consecutive MEAC regular-season championships starting in 2007.
+Robinson returned to N.C.
+A&T after spending three years as an assistant coach, recruiting coordinator and associate head coach at Virginia Commonwealth under head coach Beth Cunningham.
+Before his stint at VCU, Robinson spent four successful seasons at N.C.
+A&T under legendary head coach Patricia Cage-Bibbs.
+Robinson made a name for himself as a talented recruiter, having brought in highly-touted players to N.C.
+A&T and helping to lead the Aggies to consecutive MEAC regular-season championships starting in 2007.

 From 2007-09, Robinson and his recruits helped the Aggies compile a 51-15 record and their first MEAC tournament championship since 1994, when they took the title in 2009.
-The MEAC championship win earned the Aggies a berth to the NCAA Tournament in 2009, and were awarded a 14th seed.
-At the time, it was the highest seed ever given to an historically black college or university.
+The MEAC championship win earned the Aggies a berth to the NCAA Tournament in 2009 as they were awarded a 14th seed, the highest seed for an HBCU team at the time.
 Cook, Sams, Taylor-James and Berry are all 1,000-point career scorers and all-conference performers.
 His tenure as an Aggie assistant also yielded 13 all-conference selections.
 He was promoted to associate head coach prior to the 2008-09 season.

-After leaving A&T for VCU, Robinson continued to excel as a recruiter.
+After leaving N.C.
+A&T for VCU, Robinson continued to excel as a recruiter.
 He was promoted to associate head coach in May 2011 at VCU after serving as the program's recruiting coordinator.
 He helped the Rams make three-consecutive postseason appearances from 2009-12.
 The Rams also made it to the third round of the WNIT in 2010 and 2012.
 He helped land back-to-back classes that ranked among the best in the Colonial Athletic Association, including players that ranked among the Top 30 in their respective positions.

-His 2011-12 class included the Ram's most highly recruited player in center April McRae, who was named the 22nd post player in the nation by ESPN.
+His 2011-12 class included the Ram's most highly-recruited player in center Aprill McRae, who was named the 22nd-best post player in the nation by ESPN.
 McRae would go on to transfer to N.C.
 A&T where she was a two-time second-team All-MEAC selection under Robinson.
 In 2011, Robinson was recognized as one of the nation’s top 25 Mid-Major women’s basketball assistants by CollegeInsider.com.
 Robinson was also invited to the prestigious Nike Villa 7 Consortium in 2011 and 2012.
-The Nike Villa 7 Consortium is a partnership with the VCU Center for Sport Leadership, and brings together the country's elite assistant basketball coaches to help prepare the next generation of college basketball leaders.
+The Nike Villa 7 Consortium is a partnership with the VCU Center for Sport Leadership and brings together the country's elite assistant basketball coaches to help prepare the next generation of college basketball leaders.

-Prior to his successful stints at A&T and VCU, Robinson spent two seasons as a graduate assistant for the A&T men's basketball program under head coach Curtis Hunter.
+Prior to his successful stints at N.C.
+A&T and VCU, Robinson spent two seasons as a graduate assistant for the N.C.
+A&T men's basketball program under head coach Curtis Hunter.
 He worked with student-athletes with individual skill development and served as the film exchange coordinator.
 He also coordinated the summer basketball camp and taught classes in the university's Health and Physical Education Department.
-He then worked two seasons as the assistant boys basketball coach at High Point (N.C.)
-Andrews High School, where he helped Andrews compile a 42-13 record and a pair of appearances in the NCHSAA State Tournament.
+He then worked two seasons as the assistant boys basketball coach at High Point Andrews High School, where he helped Andrews compile a 42-13 record and a pair of appearances in the NCHSAA State Tournament.

-Robinson also made his mark at N.C.
-A&T as a student-athlete at A&T. He played on the men's basketball team from 1997-2001, and had a stellar playing career at A&T. He scored 934 career points, grabbed more than 700 rebounds and blocked 35 shots during his career.
+Robinson first made his mark at N.C.
+A&T as a student-athlete at N.C.
+A&T. He played on the men's basketball team from 1997-2001, and had a stellar playing career at N.C.
+A&T. He scored 934 career points, grabbed more than 700 rebounds and blocked 35 shots during his career.
 He led the Aggies in rebounding his junior season.
 Robinson attended E.E.
 Smith High School in Fayetteville, N.C., where he was an Honorable Mention McDonald's All-American and lettered three years on the varsity level.
 He was an all-conference and all-regional performer as a senior and led the Golden Bulls to a conference championship and regional runner-up finish in the state playoffs.

 Robinson and his wife, Kelli, have three children, Jordan, Jada and Lauren.